paulnorthrop/rust/cran-comments.md

 ## Downstream dependencies

-R CMD on the one downstream dependency of rust (revdbayes) passed.
+The one downstream dependency of rust (revdbayes) passed R CMD check.